 The Turning Point

-During a routine roadside check, police pulled over the offender while driving a vehicle listed on Auror.
-The officer was able to check their Auror profile, view CCTV footage and confirm the offender's identity.
+During a routine roadside check, police pulled over the subject while driving a vehicle listed on Auror.
+The officer was able to check their Auror profile, view CCTV footage and confirm the subject's identity.

-Due to the volume and recidivist nature of the offender, the investigations team was able to escalate this case to the district leadership team and is working towards a quick intervention.
+Due to the volume and recidivist nature of the subject, the investigations team was able to escalate this case to the district leadership team and is working towards a quick intervention.

 Thanks to the great evidence supplied by the retailers, Police will be seeking reparations on behalf of the stores involved.